 Beach access and landscape: sand type, coves, and seasonal crowd levels

-Start your beach day with Paraggi Beach near Portofino: fine golden sand, a sheltered cove, and blue water that stays clear in the morning.
+Start your beach day at Paraggi Beach near Portofino: fine golden sand, a sheltered cove, and blue water that stays clear in the morning.
 Arrive before 9 a.m. to find zero crowds and a still bay perfect for your first swim, then linger for the views as the sun climbs the cliff faces.

 Sand types and coves: sheltered inlets host fine white sand that feels powdery, while exposed arcs offer coarser grains and small pebbles.
 Each cove rewards a short climb up wooden steps or a tiny bridge from the trail, delivering still water, excellent views, and a heavenly sense of isolation.